Sceptre/sceptre/README.md

 More information on installing sceptre can be found in our [Installation Guide](https://sceptre.cloudreach.com/latest/docs/install.html)

+# Use Docker Image

+To use our Docker image follow these instructions:

+1. Pull the image `docker pull cloudreach/sceptre:[SCEPTRE_VERSION_NUMBER]` e.g.
+   `docker pull cloudreach/sceptre:2.1.3`.
+Leave out the version number if you wish to run `latest`.

+2. Run the image.
+You will need to mount the working directory where your project resides to a directory called `project`.
+You will also need to mount a volume with your AWS config to your docker container.
+E.g.

+`docker run -v $(pwd):/project -v /Users/me/.aws/:/root/.aws/:ro cloudreach/sceptre:latest --help`

+If you want to use a custom ENTRYPOINT simply amend the Docker command:

+`docker run -ti --entrypoint='' cloudreach:test sh`

+The above command will enter you into the shell of the Docker container where you can execute sceptre commands - useful for development.

+If you have any other environment variables in your non-docker shell you will need to pass these in on the Docker CLI using the `-e` flag.
+See Docker documentation on how to achieve this.

 # Migrate v1 to v2

 We have tried to make the migration to Sceptre v2 as simple as possible.
 For